- Doctors & Departments

 - Research & Innovation

-The weather is warm, summer is swinging and kids are out of school and out in the sun.
+We think about sunscreen the most when the weather is warm, summer is swinging and kids are out of school.
+But sunscreen is important to use year-round.
 Children’s Hospital Colorado pediatric dermatologist Dr. Anna L. Bruckner answers commonly asked questions about sunscreen and delivers the goods on how to help your kids avoid the burn.

 1. What should a parent look for when buying a sunscreen?